Kodedbykenzie/Skinzilla_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Overview
+MySkin is a Flutter-based mobile application designed to help users determine their skin type and provide personalized skincare routines and product recommendations.
+This readme provides detailed instructions on installation, dependencies, and usage of the MySkin app.

 ## Installation